Areeba-Saleem22/Web-Project/README.md

 # Web-Project
-A university web project for SEO purpose
+A university web project for SEO purpose.